Apple iPhone 11 full review

 Fast phone gets even faster

-At the heart of the iPhone 11 is a new A13 Bionic processor, the successor to the A12 Bionic that's in the iPhone XR.
+At the heart of the iPhone 11 is the A13 Bionic processor, the successor to the A12 Bionic that's in the iPhone XR.
 The A12 Bionic is an impressive chip, so what does the A13 Bionic do to follow it up?

 With CPU performance, the gains are modest.
 In Geekbench 5 benchmarks, the iPhone 11 saw a 14 percent increase over the iPhone XR in single-core CPU performance, while multi-core CPU performance jumped 18 percent.